nakkireddyanusha/aws-interview-questions/ec2.md

 ### EC2 Instance:

-1. **What is an EC2 instance?**
+1. Definitions:

-  **Answer:** An EC2 instance is a virtual server in the Amazon Elastic Compute Cloud (EC2) service.
+  **EC2:** An EC2 instance is a virtual server in the Amazon Elastic Compute Cloud (EC2) service.
 It provides scalable computing capacity in the AWS cloud, allowing users to run applications and services.

+  **AWS:** AWS is a public cloud computing environment that offers more than 200 services from many data centers around the world.
+It is a compute platform that provides on-demand, scalable, computing capacity through instances for different enterprise applications and workloads.

+  **AMI:** Amazon Machine Image is a template which contains os & and software configurations(appln s/w) required to launch the instance.
+Users can select an AMI provided by AWS or can create their own AMIs if they need

+  **Launch Template:** allows to create saved instance configurations that can be reused ,shared and launched later

+  **Reboot Instance** Rebooting an EC2 instance is a useful action for resolving certain system issues, applying updates, or refreshing the instance’s runtime environment.

-2. **Can you explain the difference between an instance and an AMI?**
+3. **Can you explain the difference between an instance and an AMI?**
   **Answer:** An instance is a running virtual server in EC2, while an AMI (Amazon Machine Image) is a pre-configured virtual machine template that serves as a blueprint for launching instances.
 You use an AMI to create, launch, and clone instances.

-3. **How do you launch an EC2 instance?**
+4. **How do you launch an EC2 instance?**
-  **Answer:** You can launch an EC2 instance through the AWS Management Console, AWS CLI (Command Line Interface), or SDKs using the "RunInstances" command.
+  **Answer:** You can launch an EC2 instance through the AWS Management Console, AWS CLI,SSH Client(Mobaxterm), Session Manager

-4. **What is the significance of an instance type?**
+6. **What is the significance of an instance type?**
   **Answer:** An instance type defines the hardware of the host computer used for your instance.
 Each instance type offers different combinations of CPU, memory, storage, and networking capacity.
-It determines the performance and pricing of your instance.
+It has five types of instance types:
+   - 1. general purpose : Ideal for web applications, microservices, small and medium databases and web servers.
+   - 2. compute optimized : Used to run compute-intensive applications that require large amounts of processing power and memory on the AWS cloud.
+Ideal for **batch processing, gaming servers, machine learning,** distributed analytics, video encoding and ad serving.
+   - 3. memory optimized : Ideal for workloads that process large data sets in memory.
+These include **open source databases;SQL and NoSql db's,big data analytics** and in-memory caches
+   - 4. storage optimized : Ideal for applications that require high IOPS, specifically, high sequential read/write access to large data sets on local storage.
+        Used in real-time analytics, **transactional databases,data streaming,search engines** relational databases, NoSQL databases and large distributed file systems.
+   - 5. accelerated computing: **Deep learning, generative AI, and HPC workloads** are well-suited for accelerated computing instances.

-5. **What is the purpose of user data in EC2 instances?**
+7. **What is the purpose of user data in EC2 instances?**
   **Answer:** User data allows you to run scripts or provide configuration information when launching an instance.
 This is useful for tasks like installing software, setting up configurations, or running custom startup scripts.

-6. **How can you stop and start an EC2 instance?**
+8. **How can you stop and start an EC2 instance?**
   **Answer:** You can stop an EC2 instance through the AWS Management Console, AWS CLI, or SDKs.
 To start a stopped instance, use the same methods.

-7. **What is the difference between stopping and terminating an EC2 instance?**
+9. **What is the difference between stopping and terminating an EC2 instance?**
   **Answer:** When you stop an instance, it is turned off but remains in the AWS infrastructure.
 You can start it again later.
 Terminating an instance permanently deletes it and its associated resources.

-8. **How do you resize an EC2 instance?**
+10. **How do you resize an EC2 instance?**
   **Answer:** You can resize an EC2 instance by stopping it, changing its instance type in the AWS Management Console, and then starting it again.

-9. **Can you attach an IAM role to an existing EC2 instance?**
+11. **Can you attach an IAM role to an existing EC2 instance?**
   **Answer:** Yes, you can associate an IAM role with an existing EC2 instance.
 You do this by stopping the instance, modifying the instance settings, and attaching the desired IAM role.
+Actions - security - Modify IAM ROLE

-10. **Explain the concept of an Elastic IP address in EC2.**
+12. **Explain the concept of an Elastic IP address in EC2.**
    **Answer:** An Elastic IP address is a static, public IPv4 address that you can allocate to your AWS account.
 It's designed for dynamic cloud computing to ensure that the IP address of your EC2 instance doesn't change if the instance is stopped or terminated.

+    **Explain the concept of keypairs in EC2.**

+    **Explain the concept of network interfaces in EC2.**

+    **What are the type of virtualization do we have on AWS Platform?** --- HVM and Para virtual (PV)

+    **What is difference between t2.micro and t3.micro?**

+   **What are the usages of TAGs with EC2 / AWS Resources?**
+     **Answer:** You can assign metadata to your resources in the form of tags.
+     - Each tag is a label consisting of a user-defined key and value.
+     - Tags can help you manage, identify, organize, search for, and filter resources.
+You can create tags to categorize resources by purpose, owner, environment, or other criteria.

+   **How can we recover lost ec2 ssh key?**

+   **How do you choose the right instance type for your application?**
+      **Answer:** Consider factors such as CPU,Memory, Storage and network requirements when choosing an instance type.along with checking different types of instance types present.

 ### Security Groups: